The Best Books on Aging

-If, on the other hand, you are curious about what it’s really like to grow old, how your late years differ from youth and midlife, and want to learn the pleasures inherent in the acceptance of aging - even amidst a culture that does everything possible to marginalize the old and make us invisible - you can’t go wrong with the books listed below.
+If you are curious about what it’s really like to grow old, how your late years differ from youth and midlife, and want to learn the pleasures inherent in the acceptance of aging - even amidst a culture that does everything possible to marginalize the old and make us invisible - you can’t go wrong with the books listed below.

 The Fountain of Age